pzeidman/HDM-toolbox/README.md

 ## Instructions for running the demo
 1. Download the toolbox and add the 'toolbox' directory to your Matlab path.
-2. In Matlab, enter the attention_example directory and view / run spm_hdm_demo.m
+2. In Matlab, enter the attention_example directory and run spm_hdm_demo.m

 ## Function details
 The code is arranged into a set of functions, mirroring the DCM framework: